kriszyp/msgpackr/README.md

 	structures: []
 });
 ```
 Msgpackr will automatically add and saves structures as it encounters any new object structures (up to a limit of 32).
-It will always add structures in incremental/compatible way: Any object encoded with an earlier structure can be decoded with a later version (as long as it is persisted).
+It will always add structures in an incremental/compatible way: Any object encoded with an earlier structure can be decoded with a later version (as long as it is persisted).

 ## Options
 The following options properties can be provided to the Packr or Unpackr constructor: